-eRA provides our partners the information systems capabilities and services necessary to support full lifecycle grants administration, while capitalizing on economics of scale and reducing duplicative system development. eRA invites Federal agencies who share similar research missions and/or business processes with NIH to explore the possibility of using eRA's electronic grants systems for their grants administration.
+eRA provides our partners with the information technology solutions and services to support the full lifecycle for grants administration.
+We help maximize federal-wide efficiencies and reduce duplicative system development and costs.
+Federal agencies that share similar research missions and/or business processes with NIH are invited to explore the possibility of using eRA's electronic grants systems for their grants administration.
 Our flexible services allow partners to select the service components that suit their specific electronic research administration needs or opt for the entire end-to-end grants management system.

-eRA has significant experience in partnering.
-Not only does it support 24 independent grant-making NIH Institutes and Centers, but it services five other agency partners including the Agency for Healthcare Research and Quality (AHRQ), the Center for Disease Control and Prevention (CDC), the Food and Drug Administration (FDA) and the Substance Abuse & Mental Health Services Administration (SAMHSA), as well as the federal agency, the Department of Veterans Affairs (VA).
+eRA has long-standing partnerships supporting 24 independent grant-making NIH Institutes and Centers, along with five other agency partners including: the Agency for Healthcare Research and Quality (AHRQ), the Center for Disease Control and Prevention (CDC), the Food and Drug Administration (FDA) and the Substance Abuse & Mental Health Services Administration (SAMHSA), as well as the federal agency, the Department of Veterans Affairs (VA).
 Other new partnerships are in the works.

-Many Federal agencies have developed their own systems to provide grants administration functionality.
-In fact, as is the case with the Department of Health and Human Services (DHHS), even individual operating divisions (OpDivs) within a single agency had developed and maintained their own distinct systems.
-The cost of operating and maintaining these individual systems is extremely high.
-Additionally, the applicant/grantee community must learn to use each separate system.
+Many Federal agencies have developed their own systems to provide grants administration functionality, with some individual operating divisions (OpDivs) within a single agency using their own distinct systems.
+The cost to operate and maintain these individual systems is extremely high.

-Although business practices may vary from one grant-making entity to another, there are core functions common to many systems.
+While business practices may vary among grant making communities, there are core functions common to many systems.
 By taking advantage of system flexibility, multiple entities can leverage the investment in a consolidated system like eRA and maximize its efficiencies.